Code-Institute-Submissions/AdventureCall/README.md

 #### The game itself

-- Brings up questions and answers for the player based on what items the player is holding.
+- Brings up questions and answers for the player based on what items the player is holding and shows how long the game has taken so far in real time.
 Players answer questions in the hope fo making it to the end of the game without dying.

 #### End Screen

-- A final screen with a personalised greeting and an animated treat for any users making it to the end.
+- A final screen with a personalised greeting and an animated treat for any users making it to the end including the time it's taken to complete the game.
 This screen gives the option to start all over again from the very beginnning.

 ## Features left to impliment